 Linux extends the service life of a lot of the hardware that is so often discarded before its time.

 Linux is a family of open source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.
 A significant advantage of Linux is that it is free of charge, both the operating system itself and much of the accompanying software, which aligns with the principles of open source.
-Linux is typically packaged in a Linux distributio, like :

 From the primordial era of computing, when dial-up hummed its ancient song, my journey through the realms of Linux has been steadfast and here are some of the distros i use.
+Even the venerable Red Hat Linux 6 original vendor CD, a relic of that time, remains a touchstone framed in my wall, its history somehow feeling perpetually up-to-date.

 Alongside the popular choices of Fedora and Ubuntu, openSUSE Tumbleweed presents a compelling and distinct Linux experience (Not to mention the graphical Grub2 in the bootloader which gives it a very subtle and sophisticated look).
 What sets Tumbleweed apart is its rolling-release nature, providing users with the latest software updates continuously, yet it achieves a remarkable level of stability thanks to the rigorous openQA testing process.
 For those accustomed to Windows, the KDE Plasma desktop environment offered by openSUSE might feel particularly familiar and comfortable.
 Furthermore, the intuitive Discovery application makes installing a vast range of free software incredibly easy – often just a single click.